Configuration System#

 The classmethod extracts the following from the DataPipelineConfig:

-num_target_feature- count of target variablesnum_historical_features- count of historical feature columnsnum_calendar_features- count of calendar feature columnsnum_exogenous_features- count of exogenous feature columnsnum_future_covariates- count of future covariate columnsforecast_horizonandlookback_window_size- passed through directly
+num_target_feature- count of target variablesnum_past_features- count of past-only feature columnsnum_calendar_features- count of calendar feature columnsnum_known_future_features- count of known-future feature columnsnum_forecast_period_features- count of forecast-period-only feature columnsforecast_horizonandlookback_window_size- passed through directly

 Any additional keyword arguments are forwarded to the config constructor, allowing you to override defaults like max_epochs or batch_size.